 Coffee!
 The perfect boost on those bleary-eyed mornings, or an excuse to catch up with friends, in recent years Brits have definitely become more enthusiastic coffee drinkers, and exposure to coffee drinks like lattes and Americanos in high street cafes have introduced many of them to an alternative to the traditional instant blend.
 Consequently, there is a buoyant and growing market for fancier coffees to be consumed at home.

-It is here that the choice between coffee beans and pre-ground coffee must be made.
+It is here that the choice between coffee beans and pre-ground coffee must be made which you will also learn at a Kimbo Barista training.
 Enthusiasts and experts will readily tell you that buying coffee beans is always a superior choice to ready-ground coffee, and here we look at the reasons behind such claims.

 #1 – Coffee beans produce fresher coffee